 Accuracy testing methods detail

-The main text describes how the 250 test sequences were obtained from GenBank and analysed using BLAST and PIA.
-This section details the custom scripts used to re-format and interpret the input FASTA and the results so that the sequences could be tracked to their final assignments.
+The main text describes how the two sets of 250 test sequences were obtained from GenBank and analysed using BLAST, MEGAN and PIA.
+This section details the custom scripts used to re-format and interpret the input FASTAs and the results so that the sequences could be tracked to their final assignments.
+The Embryophyta FASTA is used in example code but the Mammalia FASTA followed the same process.

 First came two steps to re-format the original FASTA.